P1nkPegasus/FashionArchive-Project2/README.md

 blackballed by the industry.
 Designers like Dapper Dan have produced revolutionary waves in the fashion industry without being recognized for many years.
-He established a platform for black culture to be cherished and elevated via fashion, by refashioning brands' designs and aesthetics for their communities.
+He established a platform for black culture to be cherished and elevated via fashion, by refashioning brands' designs and aesthetics for his community which trickled up in the industry.
 The goal of this app is to act as a black designers' archive for individuals wishing to engage with designers or those simply intrigued by fashion.
 Users may use this app to identify black designers, what companies they have partnered with, what pieces they have developed, and to view the different seasons.

 ## Entity relationship diagram (ERD) Diagrams